 Experience the Qinghai-Tibet Railway with Us

-We will try our best to help you get train tickets (we almost never fail), as well as applying for the necessary Tibet permits for you.
+We will try our best to help you get train tickets (we almost never fail), as well as apply for the necessary Tibet permits for you.

 Traveling by train in China is not an easy thing for foreign travelers, as there is little/no English-speaking service.
 Signage, announcements, and train tickets are all in Chinese.